siahtersiah/Nexuscoin/README.md

 ### User interface

-: The user interface not currently exist therefore its [README.md](ui/README.md) and [SPECIFICATION.md](ui/SPECIFICATION.md) are empty.
+:The user interface not currently exist therefore its [README.md](ui/README.md) and [SPECIFICATION.md](ui/SPECIFICATION.md) are empty.

 ### Project